 The Tequila Sunrise was created in the early 1970s by Bobby Lozoff and Billy Rice at the Trident bar in Sausalito, California.
-The cocktail achieved notoriety after Mick Jagger tasted it at a party to kick off The Rolling Stones’ 1972 tour.
-The band began ordering it at stops across the country, and even dubbed the tour “the cocaine and Tequila Sunrise tour,” which helped to propel the drink’s popularity.
+The cocktail achieved notoriety after a member of the Rolling Stones—in some tellings it was Mick Jagger, while others have it as Keith Richards—tasted it at a party to kick off The Rolling Stones’ 1972 tour.
+The band began ordering it at stops across the country and even dubbed the tour “the cocaine and Tequila Sunrise tour,” which helped to propel the drink’s popularity.

 In 1973, Jose Cuervo put the recipe on the back of its tequila bottles, and that same year, the Eagles released a song called “Tequila Sunrise” on their “Desperado” album.
 These infusions into popular culture resulted in the drink going mainstream, and it has been a part of the cocktail canon ever since.

-You don’t have to be a rock star to enjoy the Tequila Sunrise.
-It’s sweet, refreshing and delicious, so mix one up whenever the mood strikes.
+You don’t have to be a rock star to enjoy this tequila cocktail.
+It’s sweet, refreshing, and delicious, so mix one whenever the mood strikes.
 But putting on a Rolling Stones or Eagles record will really complete that ’70s vibe.

 Click Play to See This Tequila Sunrise Recipe Come Together